promer94/Cloudapplication/README.md

 ```bash
 npm installl
 ```
-after that you start development by edit the files in the */src*
+after that you can start development by edit the files in the */src*
-When you finish you changes. you should build a static.
+When you finish you changes. you should build a new static file.
 ```bash
 npm run build
 ```